-Taking a higher income could affect your entitlement to certain state benefits that are based on your income or savings, like housing benefit or income support.
-If you have debts, the creditor may have rights to any cash you take.
+Taking money out could mean certain state benefits that are based on your income or savings could be reduced or stopped.
+This applies to benefits like housing benefit or income support and if you have any debts, the creditor may have rights to any cash you take.

 What to do now

-If you're considering changing the amount you take from your drawdown plan, we're here to help.
-If you're unsure what the best option is for you or you wish to purchase an annuity, speak with your financial adviser.
+If you're considering changing the amount you take from your plan or taking a lump sum, we're here to help.
+If you're unsure what the best option is for you, speak with your financial adviser.

-Use our calculator to see how changes to your income can impact how long your pension might last.
+Use our calculator to see how taking money out of your pot can impact how long your money might last.